altinntech/Clicksave/README.md

 #### Large Values:

-1. **clicksave.connection.pool.max-size**: A significantly large maximum pool size may lead to excessive consumption of database server and application resources.
+1. **clicksave.connection.pool.max-size**: A significantly larger maximum pool size may lead to excessive consumption of database server and application resources.
 It can overload the server and increase query response times.

 In general, optimal values for these parameters depend on the application workload, available resources, and database characteristics.
 It's recommended to conduct testing and optimization to ensure stable and efficient application performance.